aerospike-examples/summit-2022-batch/README.md

 The presentation mentions which scripts are being run for each slide.
 The sequence is as follows:

- 1. `fill.py` to fill the database with sample data
+ 1. `fill.py` to fill the database with sample data using single and batch writes
  2. `batch-reads.py` to demonstrate batch reading of records and batch read-operations over multiple records
- 3. `new-score.py` to demonstrate updating records with write expressions
+ 3. `new-score.py` to demonstrate updating records with read and write expressions
- 4. `update-leaderboard.py` to demonstrate batch reads leading into batch writes
+ 4. `update-leaderboard.py` to demonstrate rolling up staged personal-best scores into top scores with batch reads and then batch writes